dhansel/smon6502/README.md

 # SMON

-SMON is a machine language monitor and direct assembler for the Commodore 64, published in 1984 in the German magazin 64'er (for more info see credits).
+SMON is a machine language monitor and direct assembler for the Commodore 64, published in 1984 in "64'er" magazine (for more info see the [credit section](https://github.com/dhansel/smon6502#credits) below).

 In a nutshell, SMON provides the following functionality:
   - View and edit data in memory